FAQs

 What’s the vision for Coffee Plus 254?

-Smallholder farmers produce ~70% of Kenya’s coffee on farms as small as a tennis court.
+We also want to work with more smallholder farmers produce ~70% of Kenya’s coffee on farms as small as a tennis court.
 Yet, their coffees continue to put Kenya high on the list of high-quality, delicious coffee.

 What is peaberry coffee?